Probing missing physics from inspiralling compact binaries via time-frequency tracks: Methodological Framework

+where $\left<\Lambda_S\right>$ and $\sigma_S$ denote the mean and standard deviation of $\Lambda_S$, respectively.
+This definition is analogous in spirit to a z-score, i.e., the distance from the mean expressed in units of the standard deviation.
+The $1 \sigma$ ($\sim 68$\%) width of the $\Lambda_S$ distribution serves as the unit of distance measurement.
+We note that the average distance statistic $\langle \DSY\rangle$ indicates how many standard deviations the data lie away from the posterior prediction, providing a measure of the statistical significance of any deviations.

-We use the $1 \sigma$ ($\sim 68$\%) width of the \sigmaS distribution as the unit of distance measurement, which is denoted as $\sigma_S$.
-For the massive graviton injection, we find that \mbox{$\left<\DSY\right> = 3.75\:\sigma_S$}, which means the \sigmaY distribution lies, on average, outside the 99.999\% confidence interval of \sigmaS distribution.
+For the massive graviton injection, we find that \mbox{$\left<\DSY\right> = 3.75$}, which implies the $\Lambda_Y$ distribution lies, on average, outside the 99.999\% confidence interval of $\Lambda_S$ distribution.
 In Fig.~\ref{fig:SalphaYalpha} (right panel) the visual evidence that the 2 distributions are well separated ($95 \%$ intervals of the distributions do not overlap) is also justified by the distance calculation.

 \end{enumerate}